huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_bigkey_analysis.md

   The value is in UTC format.

 * `started_at` - Indicates the time when the big key analysis started.
 The format is **yyyy-mm-dd hh:mm:ss**.
   The value is in UTC format.
-(The value is null and is not returned when the analysis is being created.)

 * `finished_at` - Indicates the time when the big key analysis ended.
 The format is **yyyy-mm-dd hh:mm:ss**.
   The value is in UTC format.
-(The value is null and is not returned when the analysis is being created.)

 * `num` - Indicates the number of the big key.